alaindanet/indirect_facilitation_model/simulation.md

 ### 1.2 Global competition and local intercompetition

 The goal is to obtain more spatial correlation between the species so I used new equations of colonisation.
 There is a global competition for water ($c\rho_+$) and local competition intra patch.
+If we consider the facilitated is more competitive, $c_{21} > c_{12}$.
+So, here I consider it's more easy for a sapling of protégée to etablish in patch of nurse than for a sapling of nurse to etablish in a patch of protégée.

 #### Equations of recolonisation
 $$